 This is always an important yet difficult plan to get right: there may be large machinery or vehicles needed to complete your ideal landscaping, and planning when and where they’ll be needed is a real skill.
 There’s nothing more demoralising in the landscaping trade than having to undo and then re-do work that was already perfect, because equipment or vehicles need to develop another part of the landscape.
 Save yourself time, money and heartache by consulting with a professional, at the very least in the initial stages: a realistic plan and schedule can be a true lifesaver later on.

 Unless you’ve got acres and acres of space, chances are you’ve got more ideas than you have area to work with.
 Limit yourself to no more than two main focal points – one if your space is limited.
 Too many focal points can look crowded, even tacky, and take away from the entire point of landscaping: creating a beautiful, relaxing, and functional space.
 With landscaping, the old adage really is true: less is often more!

 Focal points can be large plants, such as trees, the way a certain view is framed, or an architectural feature of your home.
-Whatever it is, allow your common sense and inherent taste to shine through: if you’re worried about whether a certain design feature is “too much”, it probably is.
-Keep your design features classy, on the side of minimalism, and understated to prevent them becoming dated in a few years’ time.
+Whatever it is, allow your common sense and inherent taste to shine through.
+If you’re worried about whether a certain design feature is “too much”, it probably is.
+Keep your design features classy, on the side of minimalism, and understated to prevent them becoming dated.